The Reverend Richard Coles' reflective account of life as a parish priest and broadcaster on BBC Radio 4's SATURDAY

 Coles draws on his 11 years in the clergy, with all the humour, quirky characters and incidents that life - and death - serve up - MAIL ON SUNDAY EVENT MAGAZINE

-The Reverend Richard Coles is the presenter of SATURDAY LIVE on BBC Radio 4.
-He is also the only vicar in Britain to have had a number-one hit single and appeared on STRICTLY COME DANCING.
-He read Theology at King's College London, and after ordination worked as a curate in Lincolnshire and subsequently at St Paul's Church in Knightsbridge, London.
-He is the author of LIVES OF THE IMPROBABLE SAINTS, two memoirs, FATHOMLESS RICHES and BRINGING IN THE SHEAVES, and the Sunday Times bestseller THE MADNESS OF GRIEF.
-He lives in his parish of Finedon, Northamptonshire.
+The Reverend Richard Coles is the presenter of Saturday Live on BBC Radio 4.
+He is also the only vicar in Britain to have had a number-one hit single and appeared on Strictly Come Dancing.
+He read Theology at King's College London and after ordination worked as a curate in Lincolnshire, London and Northamptonshire.
+He is the author of many works of non-fiction - including the Sunday Times bestseller THE MADNESS OF GRIEF - and the Canon Clement mystery series.